If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 Content Detail

 Red buckeye is quite lovely in spring, with its tall clusters of red flowers.
-It is a small tree, able to be planted under power lines.
-May be difficult to find in nursery trade
+Red buckeye is a small tree, able to be planted under power lines.
+It may be difficult to find in nursery trade.

 • Family (English) Soapberry (formerly Horse-chestnut)